GiveMeAllYourCats/Emitterly/README.md

       # A webhook action only needs a url to post to, it will post in JSON format
       webhook: 'https://webhook.site/04ed7a87-f9e5-472d-8f66-fc50f83b0a67'

+      # Executes a command, can be virtually anything
+      exec: 'node ./trigger.js'

+      # You can eval javascript, this is by default safe-eval instead of eval
+      eval: 'console.log("This is a console log from a action trigger")'

     # The condition for the actions to be triggered in this event, you can use variables from the event class itself
     # For example: '"%match.ip%" == "192.168.2.1"'
     condition: '1 === 1'

-    # The payload to send with the actions
+    # The payload to send with the actions, this currently only works for the webhook action
     payload:
       ip: '%match.ip%'
       data: 'Emitterly sent a payload! event: %event% condition = %condition% here is a customstring'